 In another one or two hundred years after the last canopy tree has died will the ivy then die too?
 And what will replace that?
 It’s impossible to say.
 If it were a native forest then regeneration would already be happening.
 Western gray squirrels would be planting White oak seedlings and waxwings distributing elderberry seeds in their droppings.
 Western red cedars would be sprouting in shady corners of the mixed deciduous forest.

-Definition of Pest
+Definition of Invasive Pest

 Ecosystem destroying invasive species like english ivy are the definition of pest.
 Invasive species that are both aggressive and disruptive can be defined as pests.
 Again this changes depending on the situation, but can be a good general definition of pest.

-If you’re interested in responsibly managing Portland area invasive species, weeds or animals feel free to call.
+If you’re interested in responsibly managing Portland area invasive species, weeds or pests feel free to call.
 We have the experience to distinguish “good” species from disruptive pests and weeds, and can provide pollinator safe solutions for your Portland pest control and invasive species issues.